GEO-BON/bon-in-a-box-pipeline-engine/ui/BonInABoxScriptService/docs/DefaultApi.md

 import BonInABoxScriptService from 'bon_in_a_box_script_service';

 let apiInstance = new BonInABoxScriptService.DefaultApi();
-let id = "id_example"; // String | ID of the region to get the geometry for, from the UN regions codes let opts = {
+let id = "LKA"; // String | ID of the region to get the geometry for (adm0_src or adm1_src), from the UN regions codes let opts = {
-  'type': "'country'" // String | Type of region to get the geometry for (country or region) };
+  'type': "country" // String | Type of region to get the geometry for (country or region) };
 apiInstance.getRegionGeometry(id, opts, (error, data, response) => {
   if (error) {